Fariha al-Berkawi

-Fariha al-Berkawi was a Libyan politician who was assassinated on 17 July 2014.
+Fariha al-Berkawi was a Libyan representative in the General National Congress who was assassinated on 17 July 2014.

 Career

 Berkawi had been the representative for Derna District in the General National Congress.
 She was a member of the non-Islamist National Forces Alliance and a member of the budget committee.

 Death

 Berkawi was shot by a gunman on 17 July 2014 at a gas station in Derna, three weeks after Salwa Bughaighis' assassination.
 Berkawi had strongly condemned Bughaighis' death.

 Personal life

 Berkawi was married.
 Her husband had been a longtime political prisoner under Muammar Gaddafi.